deliveroo/deliveroo.engineering/rspec.md

 ## Testing modules

-Instead of creating a class in which to include the module under test, which is global and this will populate subsequent tests, either extend an object or create an anonymous class.
+Instead of creating a class in which to include the module under test, which is global and will populate subsequent tests, create an anonymous class.

 ```ruby
 # bad